amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 **6. Determine the curvature of the lane and vehicle position with respect to center**

 The code for this step is contained in `final.py`
-The corresponding part for curvature computation is listed in line 110-113 in `final.py` .
+The corresponding part for curvature computation with pixel-to-meter scaling is listed in line 112-119 in `final.py` .
 I use this formula (http://www.intmath.com/applications-differentiation/8-radius-curvature.php) to compute.
 Then, we compute the x intercept for left lane and right lane at the bottom of the image and compute the center between them.
 We assume the camera is located at the center of the front view.
 Thus deviation of vehicle position with respect to the center of the lane is computed as the difference between center of lane and the half of scene width (line 126-133).

 **7. Warp the detected lane boundaries back onto the original image**